baskotaaashu/ELK-Stack-Project1/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the install-elk.yml file to /etc/ansible/.
+- _Copy the install-elk.yml file to /etc/ansible/._
-- Update the /etc/ansible/hosts file to include the ip address of elk stack VM (ElkStackVM1)
+- _Update the /etc/ansible/hosts file to include the ip address of elk stack VM (ElkStackVM1)_
-- Run the playbook, and navigate to http://20.92.113.141:5601/app/kibana to check that the installation worked as expected.
-  (where 20.92.113.141 is the public facing ip of ElkStackVM1 and 5601 is the port over which Kibana, frontend portal of ELK stack is accessible)
+- _Run the playbook, and navigate to http://20.92.113.141:5601/app/kibana to check that the installation worked as expected (where 20.92.113.141 is the public facing ip of ElkStackVM1 and 5601 is the port over which Kibana, frontend portal of ELK stack is accessible)._

 ### Commands used